Jennifer Aniston Oscars: Actress Gets Emotional Mentioning Bill Paxton

 “Tonight, as we celebrate together, we also take a moment to mourn the many legends we lost this past year.
 Whether they were a musical prince leading the revolution on a concert stage or a movie princess leading the rebellion in a galaxy far, far away, a force of nature in front of the camera or a force driving it.”

 After hearing her speak at the Oscars, you may wonder if Aniston and Paxton were friends.
 There isn’t any hard evidence of a close friendship, and they did not film any movies together, however, judging by her reaction to his passing, Aniston was certainly affected.
 Regardless, as written in Bustle, there is “no question that Aniston’s emotions echo what so many people have been feeling after hearing the news.”
-Considering the fact that she had been out of the country on vacation, it is possible that Aniston had been notified of Bill Paxton’s death only moments prior to taking the Oscars stage.
+Considering the fact that she had been out of the country on vacation, it is possible that Aniston had been notified of Bill Paxton’s death only moments before taking the Oscars stage.

 Following her emotional speech on stage at the Oscars, Anniston and her husband Justin Theroux attended the annual 2017 Vanity Fair Oscar Party in Beverly Hills, California.
 She looked stunning, as she traded her tears for a smile, and celebrated with other stars in the industry.

-[Featured Image by Alex Millauer / Shutterstock]
+[Featured Image by Alex Millauer/Shutterstock]